junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 > **Outline:** monster Cas's POV
 >
 > monster Cas pov, can see the world in floating colors, only shapes of colors, no thoughts, no words, light and dark, other monster souls are lights that he can eat, in the center, there is the brightest light, the brightest soul.
 He approaches, gets too attracted but intimated by the intensity and heat, like wild animal circling camper's bonfire, ghosting at the edge of the shadow, tempted but feared.
 The more souls he eats, the vision gets clearer, he recognizes Dean.
 But it only makes him hesitant more, he looks at his claws, making sure Dean doesn't see him.
-Only go into his view when seeing he's in danger and he has to.
+Only go into his view when seeing he's in danger and he has to. self-aware

 The world is a pool of shapes and colors, floating and swimming, emerging and diverging.
 Some shapes and colors move closer, some further.
 Some red and its approach burns, some black and tearing and cold, the others vague and grey, passing by without extra sensation.